nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 	./scripts/mim-seq.py

 This will display the package usage and help page.
 Note the REQUIRED arguments and inputs.
-The package also comes with a data/ folder which has the required tRNAscan-SE input files for a few species.
+The package also comes with a data/ folder which has the required tRNAscan-SE input files (and mitochondrial tRNA inputs where available) for a few species.
 Note that data folders containing "eColitK" in the name contain the E. coli Lys-TTT reference used as a spike-in in the paper.
 Using this reference in an experiment without this spike-in should not effect the results.

-**Note:** plans for future versions include interfacing R code from within Python with rpy2 and packaging the Python package on PyPI and conda
+**Note:** plans for future versions include interfacing R code from within Python with rpy2 and packaging the Python package on PyPI and conda.
-This will significantly improve the installation and usage of mim-tRNAseq
+This will significantly improve the installation and usage of mim-tRNAseq.

 Dependencies
 ^^^^^^^^^^^^